 As an Amazon Associate I earn from qualifying purchases.
 Click for details.

-In the northeast, Halloween can be sultry or freezing cold.
+However, in the northeast U.S., Halloween can be sultry or freezing cold.

 This year (1999), the weather turned unusually warm.
 Halloween night was perfect for ghost hunting.